Aprime98/learn-css/README.md

 --- Positioning
 Normal - just default or natural way
 Float - This makes the element be uprooted from normal flow and taken to the utmost left or right; until it touches the edge of its containing box or another floated element.
 Text and inline elements will wrap around it.
-You can use clear fixes to position it well...
+You can use clear fixes to position it well and remove floats!...

 Absolute positioning - When an element is set to fixed or absolute positioning the elemnt is also uprooted from normal flow.
 Absolute position element does not affect content or elements that surround at all.
 You use top left right and bottom to relatively position it in its container.
 Css solves any overlapping issues here using stacking context.

 -- Stacking Context